PrincetonUniversity/advanced-command-line/02_misc/README.md

 be sure to only run it on small files (<100 lines) or the head of a larger file.
 Use the `-s` option to specify a character set to split on.

-Now that we can see the file, let's extract column 3 (ID) with cut.
+Now that we can see the file, let's extract columns 2 and 3 (position and ID) with cut.
 ```
-sed '/^##/d' sample.vcf | cut -f3 | column -t
+sed '/^##/d' sample.vcf | cut -f2,3 | column -t
 ```
 Note that `column` is the last command as it needs to format the extracted text.
 Switching the order prints all columns as `column` uses spaces to align columns and `cut` expects tabs.

-You can specify the delimiter with the `-d` option, by default it is tab.
+You can specify the cut delimiter with the `-d` option, by default it is tab.
 To work with a csv, you would use `cut -d,`.

 The fields to extract are specified with the `-f` option.
 The argument can